 Controversy has surrounded Internet plagiarism.
 The court found that Furey was not entitled to disseminate Kolbe works on the web without permission.
 However, even after Furey was enjoined from doing so, he did not take down his website, which sold or gave away his version of Kolbe works.
 That resulted in his being found in contempt of court.

 “Many other types of tests are given away on the Internet,” said Kolbe Corp’s general counsel, David Kolbe, “often that is because there is nothing unique or protectable about them.
 They do not have the years of research and validation of Kolbe works.
 The federal court has recognized that difference.”

-Kolbe's hallmark is its program for improving success rates in careers, relationships, and on project teams.
+Kolbe’s hallmark is its program for improving success rates in careers, relationships, and on project teams.
 Used by businesses and universities around the world, Kolbe index™ results rank four Kolbe Action Modes® which Judges Hardy and Broomfield found unlike any other measurement of human behavior.
-Kolbe's description of stress resulting from misuse of creative instincts was also determined to be unique.
+Kolbe’s description of stress resulting from the misuse of creative instincts was also determined to be unique.

 Used worldwide by organizations such as Intel, Hershey, Quaker, and Chase Manhattan Bank, Kolbe works were made available to the broader public through www.Kolbe.com after the court required a shut down of Furey’s operation.

 “Kolbe can finally be available to every individual through the internet,” said Tierney, “without fear of confusing it with an invalidated, potentially harmful copycat version.”

 “Kolbe indexes are such powerful tools,” said David Kolbe, “We could not let people think they were getting the same level of accuracy just because Furey claimed to have a similar program.”